keysmon/Reimplement-SurvivalNet/README.md

 This project includes a virtual environment of the 2nd generation of python.
 All testing should be done in the virtual environment to maintain consistency

+To create the virtual enviroment, make sure your pip is also the generation check pip version by
+>pip -V
+install virtualenv
+>pip install virtualenv

+To init the virtual enviroment
+>virtualenv Integrator
+>source ./Integrator/bin/activate
+>pip install requests
+>pip install firebrowse

 To activate the virtual enviroment, run
 >source ./Integrator/bin/activate